A letter from the Director of Pharmacy Admissions:

 11. I am interested in research, what kinds of opportunities are available at PBA?

 Many of our students and faculty members are actively involved in ongoing research projects.
-Currently, we have one faculty member studying the hair follicles to test stress levels.
-Another research involves the study of athlete enhancers and the core ingredient in that drug.
 A faculty research forum is held each spring highlighting the various research topics and potential options for student collaboration.
-There are also paid student research opportunities in the summer.
+There are also paid student research opportunities in the summer and a student organization that is geared towards students pursuing careers in the industry and the research realm.

 12. Are there special parking arrangements for Pharmacy Students?

 There are designated areas for “future student” available for you to park while visiting our school.
-However, once you become a student, you will be issued a free commuters decal that allows you to park in a designated commuters’ lot.
-Additional parking will be available in the garage for a small fee charged by the university.
+Once you become a student you will register for a parking decal that allows parking in all available lots, including the parking garage.

 13. What is the estimated cost of living per year?